Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

 Finally, we are able to prove \thmref{final}.

-\begin{proof}[Proof of \thmref{final}] We give the proof for the random matching model at first (where $d$ denotes the degree of the graph) and consider the balancing circuit model at the end of the proof (where $d$ represents the number of matchings which are applied periodically).
-Corresponding to \lemref{lowdegree} and \lemref{highdegree}, we divide our proof into four different cases.
+\begin{proof} We give the proof for the random matching model first (where $d$ denotes the degree of the graph) and consider the balancing circuit model at the end of the proof (where $d$ represents the number of matchings applied periodically).